 How much time should one spend erring grievances through a negligible venue?
 I’m not sure I’ve settled on an answer, but I hope the following articles will serve to encourage, challenge, and remind you that God is there, and He is not silent.

-If you have any questions, comments, or suggestions, please feel free to contact me here.
+If you have any questions, comments, or sharp stones to throw, please feel free to get in touch with me here.